willquill/bootstrap-macos.sh/README.md

 You can use this page as a reference to create your custom lists: [https://formulae.brew.sh/formula/](https://formulae.brew.sh/formula/)

-After you customize the apps, make the script executable
+After you customize the apps, make the script executable.

 `chmod +x bootstrap-macos.sh`

-Run the script to install your apps with prompts
+Run the script to install your apps with prompts.

 `./bootstrap-macos.sh`

+# Upgrading these apps

+The following line will upgrade the apps that need to be upgraded.

+`brew update && brew outdated && brew upgrade`